White Noise or Fright Noise? Interpreting the Office Buzz Factor

 - Repeat as needed.

 A high OBF indicates you have a communication problem.
 Don’t ignore the noise.
-Address it with vision, stories, and data so people can dial down the distraction and get back to work.
+Address it with answers, vision, and stories so people can dial down the distraction and get back to work.